cqmba/rl-networkattack/README.md

  `additionalInformation`
  `saveQ`

- The report also lists our settings for the different evaluations.
+ The report explains what these parameters stand for and also lists our settings for the different evaluations.

 ## Evaluation with Python